JLLeitschuh/security-research/high-level-research/temporary-directory.md

 # Java Vulnerabilities Involving the System Temporary Directory

+On unix like systems, the system's temporary directory is shared between all users on that system.
+As such, files written to that directory without setting the correct file permissions can allow other users on that system to view the contents of the files written to those temporary files.

 ### Prerequisites

 This vulnerability impacts Unix-like systems, and very old versions of Mac OSX and Windows as they all share the system temporary directory between all users.